-In this Plan, we will deepen our engagement in rural markets by continuing to purchase single-family and multifamily loans, facilitating the development of new housing, evolving our financing solutions, helping families navigate resolution of heirs' property rights issues, and supporting financial institutions that serve rural communities.
+In this Plan, we will deepen our engagement in rural markets by continuing to purchase single-family and multifamily loans, facilitating the development of new housing, evolving our financing solutions, helping families navigate resolution of heirs' property rights issues, ~~and~~ supporting financial institutions that serve rural communities, ~~and collaborating with Federal Home Loan Banks (FHLBs) for greater~~ impact.
 Our focus will be to help bridge the gap in rural housing, helping more residents in rural regions gain access to the affordable housing they need to thrive.

 Finally, the affordable housing preservation market also remains a core focus.
 From 2018-2023, we implemented a range of strategies to preserve affordability.
 These included creating and enhancing financing solutions for single-family home energy-efficiency improvements and championing industry standards for the energy-efficiency data points that lenders provide in appraisals and loan originations.
 Our support for shared equity homeownership includes promoting industry standardization and best practices to spur growth and data-driven thought leadership.
 Having introduced and refined financing solutions since 2019, we have provided financing for more than 500 shared equity homes.
 We also facilitated \$58 billion in liquidity through our various multifamily loan purchase objectives, among others.
 These efforts have helped stabilize affordable housing markets, preserving long-term affordability for low-income families.
-In this Plan, Freddie Mac will continue to support affordable housing preservation by expanding financing for shared equity homeownership and support for establishing shared equity programs and ensuring that affordable housing communities remain resilient to rising costs and market pressures.
+In this Plan, Freddie Mac will continue to support affordable housing preservation by ~~promoting energy and water efficiency~~, expanding financing for shared equity homeownership and support for establishing shared equity programs7, and ensuring that affordable housing communities remain resilient to rising costs and market pressures.